egvijayanand/WeeklyXamarinBlazor/README.md

 ## WeeklyXamarinBlazor

+Join me on [**Developer Thoughts**](https://egvijayanand.in/), an exclusive blog for .NET MAUI and Blazor, for articles on working with them.

 Weekly Xamarin implemented with `BlazorWebView` component

 * .NET MAUI targeting Android, iOS, macOS (via Mac Catalyst) and Windows via WinUI 3